Cosmetic Dentist AL Daphne

 The mouth is naturally full of bacteria.
 Some of the bacteria is perfectly healthy, but some can be harmful.
 When you eat sugary items, like candy or potato chips, or drink a sugar beverage, the bacteria will feed on the sugars.
 Acid is then produced, and its strong enough to wear away the enamel of the tooth.
 If the acid is not cleaned off quickly, a dental cavity will begin to form.

 During early stages, a cavity can be reversed.
 Brushing the teeth with toothpaste that contains fluoride can help restore the enamel and reverse the effects of tooth decay.

 Signs of Cavities

 What does it feel like?
 In the early stages, the answer may be “nothing.”
 The tooth’s enamel contains no nerves.
-When the decay is in this layer, you wont feel anything most likely.
+When the decay is in this layer, you won’t feel anything most likely.
 Once the decay progresses and reaches the softer tissues inside the tooth, where the dentin and nerves are, you may start to notice signs of a cavity.
-Some signs may be mildly, sharp, or very intense pain.
+Some signs may be mild, sharp, or very intense pain.
 Some people also may feel pain when they bite down on the area where the cavity has formed.

-Depending on how big the cavity is, you may see the evidence of it in the mouth.
+Depending on how big the cavity is, you may see evidence of it in the mouth.
 Cavities sometimes can create a visible hole in the teeth.
 Sometimes stains that are black, brown, or white will appear on the surface of the tooth.
 Cosmetic Dentist AL Daphne

 Cavities and Sweets